jl33-ai/gamb-13/README.md

 - Quantify probability etc...
 - make super simple, coherent, flow
 - Make it accessible
 - Always ends with a 1/13 chance of losing everything, for 2x portfolio (obviously positive E(V) but a test of rationality)
+- Exploration of random number generator.
+Uniform -> distribution (memorise)